Sifchain/sifnode/ui/README.md

 1. `yarn` - Install dependencies
 1. `yarn build` - Build the blockchains to test against

+##### Use existing mnemonic for ethereum testnet
+- cd ./ui/chains/ethereum
+- cp .env.example .env
+- fill in memnonic
+- if its the same seed in metamask one gets all 10 accounts inside it for free

 #### Launching locally

 `yarn app:serve:all`